6ixthdev/alx-system_engineering-devops/0x01-shell_permissions/README.md

 2-groups - prints all the groups the user is a part of.
 3-new_owner - change the owner of a file to betty 4-empty - creates an empty file hello
+5-execute - add execution permission to the file hello